jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Sometimes it's also useful to grip it with `xx2134` or even `xx1x23`.

 To practice this shape,
-play the same harmonized chords as when practicing the C minor shape, except play Bdim instead of Bm(no 5).
+play the harmonized triads from C major again, but play Bdim instead of Bm(no 5).

 ### C seventh shapes